gingermusketeer/teaScript/README.md

 Note this is very early stage and definitely contains traces of javascript.
 Syntax is by no means anything close to final

 ##Goals
+- Superset of javascript.
+Without driving you to drink coffee
+- Preserve line numbers by compiling line to line
-- Fix js weird/broken/anoying behaviour
+- Fix js weird/broken/annoying behaviour
 - Prevent bikeshedding
   - Style build in e.g tabs or spaces not both
+  - Most likely do this go style with a standard formatting tool
   - Version control friendly
     - No commas or required trailing commas
 - Compile time access to AST
 - Scoped primitives
 - Take advantage of improvements to js transparently
 - Provide tooling that encourages good software
  - Built in support for documentation

 ##Features